Larry David Wilson

-Larry David Wilson (10 April 1940 – 28 April 2024) was an American herpetologist.

-He graduated from Louisiana State University.
-He worked at the Instituto Regional de Biodiversidad (IRBio) in Honduras.
-He is regarded as one of the most important researchers to the knowledge and conservation of the Mesoamerican Herpetofauna.
-He had almost 500 written contributions and described dozens of new species.
+Larry David Wilson (10 April 1940 – 28 April 2024) was an American herpetologist who graduated from Louisiana State University and worked at the Instituto Regional de Biodiversidad (IRBio) in Honduras.
+He is regarded as one of the most important researchers into the knowledge and conservation of the Mesoamerican Herpetofauna.
+He published nearly 500 papers and described dozens of new species.